 So Many Time Management Books, So Little Time

 Rather than order all of these time management books and consume them in rapid sequence, take your time to work your way through them.
-The goal is not to entertain yourself – they’re not a hot Netflix series waiting to be binge-watched.
-It’s to change the way you approach thinking about self-management.
+The goal is to entertain yourself AND change the way you approach thinking about self-management.

 Just get started.
 Pick one or two of the time management books that really sing to you—David Allen’s Getting Things Done is an excellent choice, because the GTD process helps you make room for fresh new ideas—and commit to a process of never-ending improvement.
 You can take back control over your own clock.